bhklab/handbook/docs/onboarding_offboarding/Offboarding/admin_checklist.md

 # Admin Offboarding Instructions

-This checklist is for the lab coordinator running the offboarding process.
+This checklist is for the assigned lab staff running the offboarding process.

 ## Before the Offboarding Initialization Meeting
 1. Create a folder in [Offboarding Reports](https://drive.google.com/open?id=1QfFFfN4sKITbvyqEB_9QrdgW6ETulWk9) with the name of the lab member.